CloudKarafka/java-kafka-example/README.md

 java -jar target/kafka-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-This will start a java application that pushes messages to Kafka in one Thread and read messages in the main Thread.
+This will start a Java application that pushes messages to Kafka in one Thread and read messages in the main Thread.
-The output you will see in the terminal is the messages received from in the consumer.
+The output you will see in the terminal is the messages received in the consumer.